TheGui01/Frisquet-connect-for-home-assistant/README.md

     - Réduit Permanent, Confort Permanent, Hors Gel : If chosen, HVAC Mode = Chauffe.
 Switch back HVAC mode to Auto to stop the "Permanent" mode

-    - Boost Mode : Should behave like Permanent mode : to be tested...
+    - Boost Mode is deactivated so far, until I get API command to change its state.